fysoul17/google_maps_place_picker/README.md

 ### Basic usage

 You can use PlacePicker by pushing to a new page using Navigator.
-When the use picks a place on the map, it will return the result (PickResult).
+When the user picks a place on the map, it will return the result (PickResult).

 ```dart
 PickResult selectedPlace = await Navigator.push(